TuringLang/Turing.jl/docs/README.md

 The Turing site is broken into two different folder structures:

 - `docs/src` contains all the _content_ of the site.
 This is where any markdown (`.md`) file is located.
 When the site is built, the files in this directory are run through `Documenter`, as well as some Turing-specific pre and postprocessing to get LaTeX and YAML headers correct.
+The folder structure here mimics that of `docs/site`.
 - `docs/site` contains anything related to the _structure_ and _appearance_ of the website.
 You can find all the webpage formatting, site configuration, and navigation configuration files here.

+Should you need to add a new document to the documentation section or the tutorials section, this needs to be changed in the file `docs/site/_data/navigation.yml`.

 # Building the Documentation Site Locally